dnasko/CASC/README.md

 saved in a file `TestSeqs.nuc.fasta` and you would like to find CRISPR spacers within this genome or library.
 You would execute the following:

-    ./CASC --in /Path/to/TestSeqs.nuc.fasta
+    ./CASC --in=/Path/to/TestSeqs.nuc.fasta

-CASC does come with two optional arguments, allowing you to explicitly specify where the output files will be saved, as well as how many CPUs you would like to use.
-By default outputs are saved in your current working directory, and you will only use 1 CPU.
-In this example we are saving to a new folder on our home directory and using 2 CPUs:
+CASC does come with three optional arguments, allowing you to explicitly specify where the output files will be saved, as well as how many CPUs you would like to use, and whether or not you would like to be conservative or liberal with CRISPR call.
+By default outputs are saved in your current working directory, you will only use 1 CPU, and call CRISPRs liberally.
+In this example we are saving to a new folder on our home directory, using 4 CPUs, and calling CRISPRs conservatively:

-    ./CASC --in /Path/to/TestSeqs.nuc.fasta --outdir /home/dnasko/NewOutput/ -ncpus 2
+    ./CASC --in=/Path/to/TestSeqs.nuc.fasta --outdir=/home/dnasko/NewOutput/ --ncpus=4 --conservative=1

 [4] Version History
 -------------------